Why does git rebase --onto a b, git rebase --onto b a create a different SHA1 from the original? -

 the sha1 of commit depends on commit, including metadata. in particular, depends on commit timestamp. twice-rebased commit has new timestamp, has new sha1.

-(note there's "author date", when written, , "commiter date", when actual commit recorded. latter has changed. see yourself, use git log --pretty=fuller
+(note there's "author date", when written, , "commiter date", when actual commit recorded. latter has changed. see yourself, use git log --pretty=fuller, or @ commit in gitk.)

 Comments